-(A) Twenty-eight thousand dollars (\$28,000) for docks that are constructed to replace existing docks, are of equal or lesser square footage than the existing dock being replaced, and are designed and sited consistent with an applicable master program that has completed its comprehensive master program update; or
+(A) Twenty-eight-thousand dollars (\$28,000) for docks that are constructed to replace existing docks, are of equal or lesser square footage than the existing dock being replaced, and are designed and sited consistent with an applicable master program that has completed its comprehensive master program update are located in a county, city, or town that has updated its master program consistent with the master program guidelines in chapter 173-26 WAC as adopted in 2003; or

-(B) Thirteen thousand eight hundred dollars (\$13,800) for all other docks constructed in fresh waters.
+(B) Thirteenen thousand eight hundred dollars (\$13,800) for all other docks constructed in fresh waters.

-(iii) If subsequent dock-related construction is proposed within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above in this subsection, the subsequent construction is not eligible for this exemption and shall be considered a substantial development.
+(iii) IHowever, if subsequent dock-related construction occurs is proposed within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified in either (h)(ii)(A) or (B) ofabove in this subsection, the subsequent construction shall be considered a substantial development for the purpose of this chapter is not eligible for this exemption and shall be considered a substantial development.